Service of Process FAQs

 Consequences of improper service include:

 RASi provides reliable registered agent services that help businesses stay compliant and avoid missed legal notices.
-When legal documents are received, RASi notifies clients immediately and provides secure access to scanned copies through the Corpliance® platform.
+When legal documents are received, RASi notifies clients immediately and provides secure access to scanned copies through the Corpliance® platform, creating a secure audit trail to support legal and compliance teams.

 RASi’s service of process tools include: